codingtherapist/webAccessibilityStudyGroup/README.md

 <h2> Web Accessibility Group Study Outline Material</h2>

-Our [official study plan](https://github.com/users/codingtherapist/projects/1) lives in the "projects" section of Github and contains the material we are learning each week.
-Each week has an outline of what we will be studying on stream and homework, with an area for comments if anyone has any questions or comments etc.<br><br>

 Below is the material we will be using as we study weekly to supplement the above study guide:<br>